maschinenstadt/lib.js/README.md

 second one internally, but refers to "settings.random.entropy" ("/dev/random" or "/dev/urandom" (preferred)).
 Combined with sub-routines (and alternatively as parameter) those are able to generate random numbers like Linux does!
-More secure than "Math.random()", that is going to work based on this new element;
+More secure than "Math.random()".
-this is my current task: create my *own*, much more secure "Math.random()"...

 As "/dev/urandom" (etc.) don't exist on Windows (or other) systems, I've also added the same functionality (uses the same interface .. so it can be handled exactly the same way.
 The changes are internally ;-)´ via the "crypto" module of Node.js, so also Windows systems can have this better RNG (= random number generator).

+And now I have also added the regular "Math.random()" for my browser support, where the "window.crypto" object is not available.
+My "util/random" interface will use "Math.random()" in this case.
+So every case is now covered! ;-)´ ...

 Additionally, I've created "util/random" as the REAL interface for all random things.
 It uses all I've described above AND can also act (the same way etc.)